Cybernetic-Ransomware/Animals_Healthcare_Application/kubernetes/README.md

 ### v3.5.2 rehearsal (2026-09-08)

-`v3.4.5 → v3.5.2` in-place upgrade on minikube (Kubernetes v1.31.0; ArgoCD 3.5 is upstream-tested
-on 1.34, so re-check on the home k3s version too) via the `kubectl apply -n argocd --server-side --force-conflicts` command above.
+`v3.4.5 → v3.5.2` in-place upgrade on minikube via the `kubectl apply -n argocd --server-side --force-conflicts` command above.
+ArgoCD 3.5 is upstream-tested with Kubernetes 1.33–1.36; the minikube cluster used here runs **v1.31.0**, one minor below that matrix — the rehearsal passed regardless, but that is not an upstream-supported combination.
+Confirm the target's Kubernetes version is in 1.33–1.36 before applying this bump anywhere else (see the home-cluster note below).
 Results:

 - All seven ArgoCD components rolled to `quay.io/argoproj/argocd:v3.5.2` and returned Ready;
   `argocd-dex-server` moved `v2.45.0 → v2.45.1` as part of the upstream manifest (not a repo